Charleston cruisers can keep their bags packed for Cuba — for the time being

 The same goes for airlines that fly from the U.S. to Cuba, including American, Southwest, Delta and United.
 Those carriers told The New York Times that they are not canceling any trips, but will comply with any new regulations set by the Trump administration.

-Trump in 2017 banned Americans from staying in Cuban government-owned hotels, which make up a majority of the island's lodgings.
-The move was meant to undo some of Obama's efforts to thaw the U.S. relationship with Cuba, including lifting a decades-long ban on tourism-related travel.
+Trump in 2017 banned Americans from staying in hotels owned by a company with ties to Cuba's defense ministry.
+The move was meant to undo some of President Barack Obama's efforts in 2015 to thaw the U.S. relationship with the island nation, including lifting a decades-long ban on tourism-related travel.

 Bolton, during a speech this month to veterans of the failed Bay of Pigs invasion to overthrow Fidel Castro in 1961, said new restrictions will be put in place as part of the Trump administration's broader policy to punish Cuba, Venezuela and Nicaragua — what Bolton calls "the troika of tyranny."